yvesdb/jekyll-now/_drafts/2019-02-14-Connecting a treadmill to the IBM Cloud IoT Platform.md

 Now that we have the treadmill connected we can start using Node-Red in order to make a dashboard with some gauges and graphs representing the running distance as well as the belt speed and some calculated pace values.

 ![Treadmill_Dashboard.png]({{site.baseurl}}/images/Treadmill_Dashboard.png)

+The Node-Red flow contains a node "IBM IoT" which is the main entry point for processing the device data.
+Every message that the ESP32 pushess via MQTT will arrive here.
+The next component in the flow is "switch" node which checks if were in a "Running" or in a "Stopped" state.
+If the treadmill is in a running state we extract the values from the JSON payload and update the dashboard graphs and gauges.

+When we detect the "Stopped" state we just prepare the data and create a new "Strava" activity.

+Creating a Node-Red dashboard is quite easy so I won't explain this here.
+You can just import the full Node-Red from here and explore how it's built.